Nucleo Shields Multi-Board Design

 Once that is done, all that is needed is to add the parameter “System” with the value “connector” and the Nucleo shield board is set to go.
 It’s very painless and quick to prepare an existing board for a multi-board assembly.

 Building the Environmental Sensor Shield

-For this project, I want to have a relatively simple indoor weather station that will give me relative humidity, temperature and pressure.
-By building it on a dev kit, I can prove out the design and performance before moving on to a more robust fully integrated design in the next project article.
+For this project, I want to have a relatively simple indoor weather station that will give me relative humidity, temperature, and pressure.
+By building it on a dev kit, I can prove the board design for project and performance before moving on to a more robust fully integrated design in the next project article.

 For the sensors, I’ve selected TE’s excellent HTU21D series sensors, which oddly have the part number HPP845E031.
 They offer excellent resolution and precision and importantly for me, are rated all the way to 100% humidity.
 Many humidity sensors will max out below 100%, some as low as 80%.

 Relative Humidity/Temperature Sensor Schematic